For Professionals

 Tips to lower your potassium levels:

-• Choose water instead of sports drinks or sodas, which can have a lot of added potassium (and added sodium and calories)
+• Choose water instead of sports drinks or sodas, which can have a lot of added potassium

-• Use a small plate (9-10 inches in diameter) to make your portion size look larger
+• Use a small plate (9-10 inches in diameter) to make your portion size look larger.

-• Track the amount of potassium you consume each day in our potassium tracker
+• Track the amount of potassium you consume each day in our potassium tracker.

 Phosphorus